 - Layer the eggplant slices on top of meat.

 - Add crumbled feta cheese over eggplant (optional)

 - Pour béchamel sauce over eggplant, spreading it evenly so that all eggplant is covered.

-- Sprinkle the béchamel with breadcrumbs and mizithra.
+- Sprinkle the béchamel with 1/4 cup breadcrumbs and 1/4 cup mizithra.
 Bake for 40 minutes until heated through and top is golden brown.
+Enjoy.